 Uh-oh, you’re responsible for hiring a “Full Stack Developer (LAMP)” for your company, but you aren’t even sure what LAMP stands for.
 Or, you find yourself looking at their resume and your first instinct upon seeing “C++” is that it must be a typo.

 Don’t fret!
 Skillgigs is here to remove your fear of missing awesome talent and lead you to better decision making!
 Since we know technical recruitment is not only a numbers game, but it also means finding those purple squirrels or as close as you can get to them.
 With that said, here is the breakdown on how to hire top tech talent, even if you aren’t super technical yourself.

-Establish Purpose You may not have context, but you can learn enough about skills to comprehend what the need of the job is.
+You may not have context, but you can learn enough about the skills to comprehend what the need for the job is.
 Beforehand, communicate with someone in the tech realm to help you interpret what exactly is expected.
 Don’t let the job title, strange tech languages or skills distract you from what the job is going to be responsible for.

 We know your initial screening is a critical part of your recruitment and you may sometimes fear the candidate you’re speaking to will get a hint for your actual technical knowledge.
 Openview recommends being specific when asking questions general questions.
 For example, asking questions like, “Do you use Java?” results in a yes or no answer.
 You want it to be open-ended and ask more context-related questions, “Within your usage of Java, tell me how you used it, how often you used it and what came from it within your most recent role?”From here, you get an understanding of the talent’s specific level on the program.
 Allow the talent to tell you what they are good at.
 Put the ball in their court, then you can make your decision based on what they said and dig deeper.
 Forbes even sites this method as a more effective way to weed out the liars, who can’t begin to fib the context of the skill they have to explain to you.
 You may even learn something that can help you in your future recruitment!